-Ed Mestieri enters his second season as the linebackers coach at Husson in 2016.
+Ed Mestieri enters his third season as the linebackers coach at Husson in 2017.

 Mestieri served as director of football operations and defensive assistant for two seasons from 2012-13 at the University of Maine, and the Black Bears claimed the CAA Championship in 2013 and a berth in the FCS playoffs, losing to long-time rivial University of New Hampshire 41-27.

 Mestieri was the head coach for eight seasons from 2004-11 at Colby College and totaled 23 years from 1989-2011 with the Mules as the offensive coordinator, offensive line coach and recruiting coordinator.
 During his time at the helm of Colby, Mestieri led the Mules to a 31-33 record, finishing as the runner-up in the NESCAC on two occasions.
 In 2005, he was honored as the New England Division II/III Coach of the Year by the Gridiron Club of Greater Boston after leading Colby to a 7-1 record.
 During his 23 seasons, the Mules compiled a 96-87-1 record and won 12 Colby-Bates-Bowdoin Championships outright.

 Mestieri came to Colby from Norwich University, where he was offensive coordinator and offensive line coach for the football team and coach of men’s and women’s outdoor track and field.
 Prior to Norwich, he was the assistant defensive backs coach at Dartmouth College and before that an assistant defensive line and linebacker coach at Kent State University.
 He was a graduate assistant at Norwich in 1977.

 Mestieri was a four-year letterwinner on the Springfield College football team from 1972-75.
 He earned a Bachelor of Science in Physical Education from Springfield in 1976 and a Master’s degree in Athletic Administration from Norwich in 1977.